-If you are ready to venture into the deeper levels of tea, I suggest trying wulong (oolong) tea.
+If you are ready to venture into the deeper levels of tea, I suggest trying oolong (wulong) tea.

-Let us start from the top, what is Wulong.
+Let us start from the top: What is oolong tea (烏龍茶)?.

-Wulong (oolong) is a tea type sits between green tea and black tea.
+Oolong is a tea type that sits between green tea and black tea.
 It is partly fermented.
-The percentage of fermentation will affect the tea taste - varying from light fermented green tea tasting to higher fermentation with a darker brew with more black tea like robust taste.
+The percentage of fermentation will affect the tea taste - varying from lightly fermented green tea tasting to higher fermentation with a darker brew more like black tea in robust taste.

-To choose oolong, you should start by checking your preference - if you like green tea / light tasting tea, buying the Everspring or Gin Shan Oolong from Taiwan will be a good start.
+To choose an oolong, you should start by checking your preference - if you like green tea or a light tasting tea, buying the Rose Oolong or Gin Shan Oolong from Taiwan will be a good start.

-If you like black tea or more robust taste, buy darker wulong like Wuyi Shui Xian (often marketed as Wuyi Rock tea) or the more delightful Dai Hong Pao that is often served to ambassadors in China.
+If you like black tea or a more robust taste, buy darker oolong like Wuyi Shui Xian (often marketed as Wuyi Rock tea) or the more delightful Dai Hong Pao that is often served to ambassadors in China.

 As mentioned Oolong has got these layers of flavours and fragrance that other teas don't have.